 Adam is also an expert in federal sentencing.
 The United States Sentencing Commission has appointed Adam to its Practitioners Advisory Group, comprised of only 17 lawyers nationwide.
 Adam is the single voting member representing the District of Columbia Circuit defense bar, and he advises the Commission on federal sentencing policy, including on all proposed amendments to the Federal Sentencing Guidelines.

 Complex Civil Cases

-•Microsoft as trial counsel in a patent infringement suit involving online advertising technology.
+•Microsoft as lead trial counsel in a patent infringement suit involving online advertising technology.

 •A publicly traded pharmaceutical company in securities class actions pending in the Southern District of New York.

 •Fortune 100 Chief Accounting Officer in securities and ERISA class actions involving allegations of inappropriate energy trading.